jimratliff/GenoMac-system/README.md

 ### What steps the Hypervisor performs
 (Of course, it’s possible that the below list of steps will become out of sync with the actual state of the Hypervisor’s code.
 So… trust, but verify!)

+Some of the following need to be performed only once, viz., the first time this Hypervisor is run.
+Thus, some of the following will be skipped over on subsequent Hypervisor runs.

 - Updates the local clone of this repo if the local clone is behind the remote
 - Configures “split remote” for this repo: Fetch without authentication using HTTPS but push requires SSH
 - Ensure that the currently running terminal emulator has Full Disk Access (FDA)